mikeroyal/Audio-and-Video-Editing-Guide/README.md

 [Dynamic Adaptive Streaming over HTTP (DASH)](https://developer.mozilla.org/en-US/docs/Web/HTML/DASH_Adaptive_Streaming_for_HTML_5_Video) is an adaptive streaming protocol that allows for a video stream to switch between bit rates on the basis of network performance, in order to keep a video playing.

 [OpenMAX™](https://www.khronos.org/openmax/) is a cross-platform API that provides comprehensive streaming media codec and application portability by enabling accelerated multimedia components to be developed, integrated and programmed across multiple operating systems and silicon platforms.

+[GStreamer](https://gstreamer.freedesktop.org/) is a library for constructing graphs of media-handling components.
+The applications it supports range from simple Ogg/Vorbis playback, audio/video streaming to complex audio (mixing) and video (non-linear editing) processing.
+Applications can take advantage of advances in codec and filter technology transparently.

+[Media Source Extensions (MSE)](https://www.w3.org/TR/media-source/) is a [W3C specification](https://github.com/w3c/media-source) that allows JavaScript to send byte streams to media codecs within Web browsers that support HTML5 video and audio.
+Also, this allows the implementation of client-side prefetching and buffering code for streaming media entirely in JavaScript.

+[WebRTC](https://webrtc.org/) is an open-source project that adds real-time communication capabilities to your application that works on top of an open standard.
+It supports video, voice, and generic data to be sent between peers, allowing developers to build powerful voice- and video-communication solutions.

 [Apple ProRes](https://support.apple.com/en-us/HT200321) is a codec technology developed by Apple for high-quality & high-performance editing in Final Cut Pro that supports up to 8K.